A fast-paced gag-orientated studio-based BBC One sitcom starring Lee Mack as a lazy slacker and Tim Vine as his uptight best mate

 Kate moved back to America before Series 2 started.
 Unable to buy the flat himself due to his enduring inability to earn a steady income, Lee was forced to rent the spare room from the flat's new owner - Tim's ambitious younger sister Lucy.
 Series 3 continued with this premise.

 In the 5th series Lee turned rocker when he joined Tim's band, cheered on by Tim's ditzy girlfriend Daisy.
 He also took on the role of carer for his scrounging father; injured himself training for a fun run; and proved his manliness by camping in a dark spooky forest.
-But would a drunken experiment with Lucy show, once and for all, that love really is in the air?

 Our Review: The BBC finally created a Friday night mainstream sitcom that was actually really funny: but then went and cancelled it!
 However, for once, the story has a happy ending.
 The corporation realised just in time they had made a big mistake and to the surprise of everyone they ordered another run after all.
 The ratings since have showed the recommission was the right decision (Series 5 was the best received yet, with a rise of 1.2 million on Series 4).